Chapter 1: The Niang Controversy

 “Thank you!”
 Fanghui saluted back.
 “Please!
 Let’s begin!”

 As the crowd became quiet, Shien and his mom observed Fanghui.
 He was a tall man wearing a long, red, elegant robe who had neat, red hair that contained a few spikes along with an intimidating scarred face.
 Fanghui’s eyes gleamed with different colors as he looked at the eager crowds.
 His right eye was red while his left eye was teal.

-“As you all probably know already, the brain dead Americans still insist that the Middle Eastern Smite was a genocide,” Fanghui began.
+“As you know, the brain-dead Americans still insist that the Middle Eastern Smite was a genocide,” Fanghui began.
 “However, the conflict was simply just another battle between us and the UICA along with their Arabian Separatist and Vultau allies.
 These dangerous organizations threaten world peace, and that’s why we continue to fight them.
-I tell you fellow people, peace within the Middle Eastern region could never have been accomplished without our interference.”
+I tell you, fellow people, we could never accomplish peace within the Middle Eastern region without our interference.”

 The crowd nodded with agreement.

 “However, America still wishes to ally themselves with the UICA.
 I say it’s truly shameful of them to work with those agents of destruction.
 If America continues its twisted alliance with the UICA, we will have no choice but to prepare for a necessary invasion of America!”

 The crowd’s praises became roars of thunder that shook Olympus.

 “I promise we will accomplish world stability, justice, and peace where the governments have failed!”
 Fanghui saluted.

 The screen turned off.
 As Isrina wept, she saw her son holding the TV remote.